-However, in real terms this represented a quite significant drop from the 3.7 million in 2019.
+However, in real terms, this represented a quite significant drop from the 3.7 million in 2019.

 In 2020, 55.8 birth certificates were generated per 1,000 women nationwide.
 This represented a 4% drop in the rate from the previous year.

-Of course, it’s likely the pandemic played a big part in this decrease, although the 2019 rate of 58.2 births per 1000 women was already a record low for the country.
+It’s likely the pandemic played a big part in this decrease, although the 2019 rate of 58.2 births per 1000 women was already a record low for the country.

 Looking at the statistics for each month in 2020, the birth rate started off lower, although fell even more dramatically as the year went on and the pandemic took hold.